The Real Thing (Faith No More album): Critical reception

-The Real Thing is one of Faith No More's most successful albums to date.
-It is now considered a classic metal album by fans and critics alike.
 Although released in mid-1989, The Real Thing did not enter the Billboard 200 until February 1990, after the release of the second single from the album, "Epic".
 The album eventually peaked at number eleven on the chart in October 1990, following the reissue of "Epic" almost a year and half after the initial release of the album.
 It was eventually certified platinum in U.S. and Canada as well as being certified Silver in the United Kingdom.

 In July 1989, metal publication The Hard Report described the band as "one of the brightest new stars on the metal/alternative horizon", and said that on The Real Thing "Mike Patton is the new vocal presence, and seizes the moment with precision rap and a raging soul that claims its rightful place in the power mix."
 They added that the band "draw from reggae, rap and metal circles and melt the sound into a rhythmic state that practically incites an anthem riot."
 In 1990, Jonathan Gold of the Los Angeles Times described Faith No More as the "kings of neo-metal" and "where hip and headbanging meets".
 Chris Morris of Billboard magazine described The Real Thing as having a predominant "funk-metal groove" in 1992, while Travis Lowell of Toxic Universe said in 2001 that it contained "funk, metal, traditional rock, instrumental, and even a little 'easy listening.